filecoin-project/specs/INTRO.md

 # Filecoin Spec

 This is the official Filecoin protocol specification.
+It is a work in progress.
+While reading, if you notice any discrepancies, or issues, please open an issue on the [specs repo](https://github.com/filecoin-project/specs).

 Any content that is written with `code ticks` has a specific definition to Filecoin and is defined in [the glossary](definitions.md).